 (c) that it will not make use of any Confidential Information of the other party for its own purposes or the benefit of anyone or any other entity other than the other party, unless such information is a deliverable provided pursuant to a separate agreement, and then only as permitted by such agreement;

 (d) that upon completion of the parties' discussions or other engagement, or at any time the disclosing party may so request, the receiving party will promptly deliver to the disclosing party, or, at the disclosing party's option, will destroy all memoranda, notes, records, reports, media and other documents and materials (and all copies thereof) regarding or including any Confidential Information which the receiving party may then possess or have under its control, unless such information is a deliverable provided by one party to the other pursuant to a separate agreement, and then may be used by the recipient only in accordance with the terms of such agreement and subject to the provisions herein.
-PwC shall also have the right to maintain the Confidential Information of Company in connection with its retention of its professional work record, subject to the terms of this Agreement;
+Both parties shall also have the right to maintain the Confidential Information of the other party in connection with its retention of its work records, subject to the terms of this Agreement;

 (e) Confidential Information is and shall remain the sole property of the disclosing party.
 The receiving party shall gain no interest or rights in or to Confidential Information by virtue of its being disclosed to the receiving party for the limited purposes contemplated hereunder; and